 Birmingham Christmas Market

-The Birmingham Frankfurt Christmas Market is the largest German market, outside of Germany and Austria.
+The Frankfurt Christmas Market, Birmingham opens on 3 November and its last day is 23 December.
+This is the largest German market outside of Germany and Austria.
 It’s home to over 80 tiny alpine huts where German vendors sell everything from handmade wooden toys to jewellery and unique decorations.

-It’s also well known for its food, drink and music in which there’s usually a bustling scene each evening as locals finish work and particularly on the weekends.
+It’s also well known for its food, drink and music.
+There’s usually a bustling entertainment scene at evenings and weekends when locals have time to party.

 Manchester Christmas Market